What you need to know about walking a dog in the rain

 In fact it's much more dangerous to walk your dog in hot weather than in the cold or rain.

-It's worth noting that very young or old dogs, or dogs with a weaker immune system are at greater risk of becoming ill in general.
+It's worth noting that very young or old dogs, or dogs with a weaker immune system, are at greater risk of becoming ill.

-Depending on where you live, stagnant water in puddles might sometimes host pathogens that cause leptospirosis and giardia.
-Although most dogs splash in puddles without getting ill, if your dog exhibits signs of being ill, such as vomiting and diarrhea, shortly after walks or lays in puddles, it might be worth mentioning it to your vet.
+Depending on where you live, stagnant water in puddles might sometimes host pathogens that cause illnesses, like leptospirosis and giardia.
+If your dog exhibits signs of being ill, such as vomiting and diarrhoea, shortly after walks or lays in puddles, it might be worth mentioning it to your vet.
 You should also make sure your dog's vaccinations are up to date to protect them on wet, wintery walks.

 One of the most important things to consider when deciding whether you should take your dog out for a walk is their preference.
 Some dogs will flat-out refuse to go out in the rain – 17% of our survey respondents had this problem with their dogs – some love it, others are indifferent.
 If you have a strong healthy dog, it’s safe to let its preference guide your decision.